gonmf/dakilang/README.md

 - `mod(Input1, Input2, Answer)` - Unifies with the rest of the integer division of the two inputs
 - `pow(Input1, Input2, Answer)` - Unifies with the result of Input1 to the power of Input2
 - `sqrt(Input, Answer)` - Unifies with the result of the square root of Input
-- `max(Input1, Input2, Answer)` - Unifies with the maximum value between Input1 and Input2
+- `max(Input1, Input2, Answer)` - Unifies with the maximum value between Input1 and Input2; if any of the inputs is a string, string comparison is used instead of numeric
-- `min(Input1, Input2, Answer)` - Unifies with the minimum value between Input1 and Input2
+- `min(Input1, Input2, Answer)` - Unifies with the minimum value between Input1 and Input2; if any of the inputs is a string, string comparison is used instead of numeric
 - `log(Input1, Input2, Answer)` - Unifies with the logarithmic base Input2 of Input1
-- `gt(Input1, Input2, Answer)` - Unifies if Input1 is greater than Input2
+- `gt(Input1, Input2, Answer)` - Unifies if Input1 is greater than Input2; if any of the inputs is a string, string comparison is used instead of numeric
-- `lt(Input1, Input2, Answer)` - Unifies if Input1 is lower than Input2
+- `lt(Input1, Input2, Answer)` - Unifies if Input1 is lower than Input2; if any of the inputs is a string, string comparison is used instead of numeric
 - `eql(Input1, Input2, Answer)` - Unifies if the values are equal
 - `neq(Input1, Input2, Answer)` - Unifies if the values are not equal
 - `rand(Answer)` - Unifies with a random floating point value between 0 and 1